martinschatz-cz/SciCount/README.md

 ## Training
 Importing part of high usability is good training materials with step by step tutorials and case-studies.
 From specific approaches as semi-supervised learning up to case studies for each published models - which will help with transfer learning use-cases or reusing of whole approach for completely or partialy new data.

+### Augmentation
+The most important part of creating robust model is augmentation - preparing your images of all the possibilities that can happen to our images during acquisition.
+In principle, for RGB images it is quite easy and well described (incredible review here: [https://github.com/AgaMiko/data-augmentation-review](https://github.com/AgaMiko/data-augmentation-review) by [AgaMiko](https://github.com/AgaMiko)).
+For scientific data and data for micrsocopes we will need bit more different setup for augmentation, and much more controll over them.

+#### Scientific Images
+Our images should have color calibration, and lens corrections, so even though they might be RGB, there is no possibility for channel shifts or RGB shifts.
+However we may consider any brightness, contrast, blur or movement transformations.
+All our images should be generated in way we can say what augmentation was used (naming convention) so we can check the results later.

+From Albumentation we may consider:
+* HorizontalFlip
+* RandomBrightnessContrast
+* MultiplicativeNoise
+* VerticalFlip
+* Blur
+* Transpose
+* RandomRotate90
+* ShiftScaleRotate
+* RandomBrightnessContrast

+We should also consider and implement:

+* Brightness values shift (due to over/under exposure)
+* Specifc gaussian blur (lower depth of field due to lower aperture)
+* Poisson noise
+* LowPass filter to simulate OTF

+#### Microscopic Images
+Augmentation for microscopic images are much more challenging due to different way of how images are created and saved and since we are bound by limits of optics.
+Each of our channel is representing data of its own, can be shifted (due to physical color shift) and can have shifted brightness (if not corrected).
+So far nice explanation can be found in [Pete Bankhead](https://github.com/petebankhead) *Analyzing fluorescence microscopy images with ImageJ* online book: chapter [Simulating image formation](https://petebankhead.gitbooks.io/imagej-intro/content/chapters/macro_simulating/macro_simulating.html)

+We should consider:
+* the size of the PSF (related to the objective lens NA and microscope type)
+* the amount of fluorescence being emitted from the brightest region
+* the amount of background (from stray light and other sources)
+* the exposure time (and therefore number of detected photons)
+* the detector’s offset
+* the detector’s gain
+* the detector’s read noise
+* camera binning
+* bit-depth

+So far I didnt find any other mentions or code to properly augment training data that cmae from microscopes, and I am happy to learn more if you know any sources.

 ## Available data

 ### Ours